Standing on the Shoulder of Giants: Songs

+The album contains Liam Gallagher's first songwriting credit on an Oasis album, "Little James", a lullaby written as a tribute to his then-newborn son.
+Liam said that it took "all of three minutes" to write it.
+Noel described "Put Yer Money Where Yer Mouth Is" and "I Can See a Liar" as "the two shit tracks".
+The former was compared to the Doors' "Roadhouse Blues" (1970).
+He wanted to put "Let's All Make Believe" on the album, but Liam persuaded him to put "I Can See a Liar" on it due to it being a faster song likened to the Sex Pistols.
+The album ends with "Roll It Over", a song where Noel reflected on his celebrity with lyrics such as "Look around at all the plastic people that live without a care/Try to sit with me around my table but never bring a chair..."
+Oasis never performed the song live; Liam performed it for the first time at Knebworth in 2022.

 Album cover

-The album's artwork features the photo of the Manhattan skyline taken from the rooftop of 500 Fifth Avenue (5th Ave/W 42nd St).
+The album's artwork features a photo of the Manhattan skyline taken from the rooftop of 500 Fifth Avenue (5th Ave/W 42nd St) in September 1999 by photographer Andrew MacPherson.
 Some famous buildings are visible including the Empire State Building in the foreground and the former World Trade Center in the background.
-To create the cover photo, the photographer captured the same frame every half an hour in 18 hours during the whole day's course; the photos were digitally composited into the final picture.
+To create the cover photo, MacPherson captured the same frame every half an hour in 18 hours during the whole day's course; the photos were digitally composited into the final picture.
 All of the singles released from this album contained artwork that was based on the album artwork; the shot used for "Go Let It Out" can be seen above one of the buildings at the front, which depicts five men playing football.
 This shot was taken from the roof of a football stadium, and the footballers from the car park were edited onto the rooftop on the final cover.

 This album was the first Oasis artwork not to be created by Brian Cannon at Microdot.

+Release

+The album title and track listing were announced in October 1999.
+Noel had originally told NME earlier that year that the title would be Where Did It All Go Wrong?.